 Regardless of what shoulder cut you choose, you are sure to enjoy them all as they really do deliver on the flavor front.

-The Shoulder steak is particularly great value and should entice you to try other lesser-known steaks in your kitchen or outdoor cooking station.
+The Shoulder steak is particularly great value and should entice you to try other lesser-known beef cuts in your kitchen or outdoor cooking station.

-However you decide to try this steak do let us know how you get on in the comments below, as we love to share your triumphs and tribulations with our readers.
+However you decide to try it, do let us know how you get on in the comments below, as we love to share your triumphs and tribulations with our readers.